==joshua 1:1:

 It would be woe to us indeed if Jehovah could fail us; but, as this can never be, the winds of disquietude are laid to sleep in the caverns of divine faithfulness.
 On no one occasion will the Lord desert us.
 Happen what may, He will be at our side.
 Friends drop from us, their help is but an April shower; but God is faithful, Jesus is the same forever, and the Holy Spirit abideth in us.

-Joshua 1:6-7:
+==joshua 1:6-7:

-Be strong and of good courage, for to this people you shall divide as an inheritance the land which I swore to their fathers to give them.
 7 Only be strong and very courageous, that you may observe to do according to all the law which Moses My servant commanded you; do not turn from it to the right hand or to the left, that you may prosper wherever you go. |

 When you can trust that God is in control, then you can obey him as he leads you through life’s battles.
 When Joshua led the children of Israel against Jericho, he had only the first five books of the Bible to tell him about God’s power.
 The rest of God’s story was yet to be written. -Focus On God